yZ1337/php-yt-webdownloader/README.md

 ## Additional installation (Linux)

-When using this web application on a Linux based server, make sure to give permission to execute the Python script.
+When using this web application on Apache, make sure to give permission to execute the Python script.
-Skip this part if you are not using Linux or have this already set!
+Skip this part if you are not using Apache or have this already set!

 To do this: